-- Always keep the firearm pointed in a safe direction. - Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" position.

-Remove the magazine from the firearm by pressing the magazine latch then pulling the magazine box from the magazine well.
-See Picture 12.
+- 1. Always keep the firearm pointed in a safe direction. - Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" or "S" position. - Remove the magazine box from the firearm by pressing the magazine latch release button and then pull the magazine box from the magazine well.
+See Picture 13.

 WARNING!
 This firearm does NOT incorporate a magazine disconnect.
-The firearm is capable of discharging a chambered cartridge with the magazine removed!
+The firearm can discharge with the magazine removed!
+Failure to control the direction of a firearm when it is discharged may lead to property damage, personal injury, and/or death.

-- 4. Open the bolt by raising the bolt handle, then pull the bolt fully rearward until the cartridge clears the chamber. - Lift the cartridge outward and remove from the receiver through the ejection port. - With the bolt open, visually check the chamber to make sure the firearm is completely unloaded and free of obstructions.
+Open the bolt by raising the bolt handle, then pull the bolt fully rearward until the cartridge clears the chamber.

+- Lift the cartridge outward and remove it from the receiver through the ejection port. - With the bolt open, visually check the chamber to make sure the firearm is completely unloaded and free of obstructions.

-I. To Unload a Detachable Magazine:
+To Unload the Magazine:

 While holding the magazine separate and apart from the firearm, slide the top cartridge forward and out of the magazine.
 Repeat until the magazine is completely empty.
-See Picture 16.